joshuaboniface/rffmpeg/README.md

 The rffmpeg configuration file located at `rffmpeg.yml.sample` is an example that shows all default options.
 Even though this file is effectively "empty", it *must* be present at `/etc/rffmpeg/rffmpeg.yml` or at an alternative location specified by the environment variable `RFFMPEG_CONFIG`; the latter is only useful for testing, as media programs like Jellyfin provide no way to specify this.

 To override a default option, simply uncomment the relevant line and adjust it to suit your needs.
-For those using [Jellyfin](https://jellyfin.org) and following the [SETUP guide](SETUP.md), no default options will need to be changed.o
+For those using [Jellyfin](https://jellyfin.org) and following the [SETUP guide](SETUP.md), no default options will need to be changed.

 Each option has an explanatory comment above it detailing its purpose.